 Photo Gallery 12 Images

-The Lane County Sheriff's Office said property owner Gwenyth Davies was cited for second-degree felony animal neglect.
+The Lane County Sheriff's Office said property owner Gwenyth Davies was originally cited for second-degree felony animal neglect.

 The investigation is ongoing.
 The sheriff's office thanked the agencies and community members who assisted.